BryantSteed/projectRSA/rsa-project-report.md

 ### Design Experience

+I met with Duncan Lewis to discuss my design on 9/19/2025

 Summary: For the mathematical functions of RSA, my design is to implement ModExp based on the psuedocode found in the textbook.
 With the fermat primality testing, I will use the Fermat's little theorem psuedocode but only try values of a up to some integer k.
 This will of course be implemented by calling modexp.
 For prime number generation, I will simply generate a ranodm number within the specific bit range using pythons built in random library.
 Then, I will test those random number on the primality test until I find one that is prime.

 ### Theoretical Analysis - Prime Number Generation